 New York Los Angeles based creative with a decade of experience empowering teams in the biggest media companies at the intersection of product, design, and news.

 When I’m not cooking, I obsess over discovering better processes and creating happier, more inclusive workplaces.

-Get rid of silos and toxic cultures and build cross functional teams that help each other make better products.
+Get rid of silos and toxic cultures to build cross functional teams that help each other.
 Organizational charts are design documents.

 Every person helping another person has a multiplier effect.
-The product gets better and so do the people.
-Support allows us to focus on our strengths.
+Support allows us to focus on our strengths while improving each other.

 Shipping is not an end but a beginning.
 The next steps are the most important, when we take the time to listen, learn, and improve.

-This is a reminder that nothing happens without us.
-If we’re not healthy physically and mentally we can’t support each other.
+Nothing happens without us.
+If we’re not healthy physically and mentally we can’t help each other.
 We burn out alone or we spark together.

 “The difference is that Vox is open to experimentation, it demands rapid iteration, and it puts technology-shaping people on par with word-shaping people.
 The difference is that, in many traditional newsrooms, changing the UI on a page ... would have taken multiple meetings where the tech side’s knowledge would likely have been undervalued.
 It’s a corporate ethos and a permission structure that means good ideas don’t have to get bottled up.
 It’s being the kind of place that would build Chorus in the first place.
 That is Vox’s edge, and you can’t buy that off the shelf.” — Nieman Lab